apache/calcite-avatica-go/site/_docs/go_client_reference.md

 }
 wg.Wait()

-// When batching=true, Statement will only be executed when Close() is called err = stmt.Close()
+// When batching=true, the statement will only be executed when Close() is called err = stmt.Close()
 ```